Locked

 The company’s lead candidate, roginolisib, is a small molecule drug that blocks a protein called PI3K delta, which is active in many types of cancers.
 While there are several PI3K inhibitors on the market and in development already, iOnctura’s drug is the first to target solid tumors.
 It has shown promising results in phase 1b trials, demonstrating potential as a monotherapy and in combination treatments.
 The drug received orphan drug designation from the FDA for uveal melanoma and is on track to start phase 2 clinical trials.

-A few weeks ago and four years after raising $16 million in a series A round, the Swiss biotech company closed its series B round just under $86 million (€80 million).
+In 2024, four years after raising $16 million in a series A round, the Swiss biotech company closed its series B round just under $86 million (€80 million).
+In addition, the company expanded its global clinical footprint; in September 2025, it reported initiation of US trial sites for roginolisib in metastatic uveal melanoma and other solid tumor indications.

 Muvon Therapeutics